yashc18/HackerRx-LLM-Project/README.md

-# 🚀 HackRx - LLM-Powered Query-Retrieval System
+# HackRx - LLM-Powered Query-Retrieval System

-A production-grade intelligent document processing and query system designed for hackathon competitions.
-The system processes multi-format documents (PDF, DOCX, EML) and provides contextually accurate answers with confidence scoring.
+💡 Problem Statement

+In industries like insurance, healthcare, and finance, vast amounts of critical information are locked inside unstructured documents — policy PDFs, claim reports, client emails, and agreements.
+Extracting precise answers from these documents is time-consuming and error-prone, especially during audits, compliance checks, or policy verifications.

+🔧 Solution Overview

+HackRx is an LLM-powered intelligent document query system based on concept of **RAG** that automates the retrieval of answers from complex, multi-format data sources.
+Using vector-based semantic understanding and clause-level matching, it allows users to ask questions in natural language and receive accurate, explainable answers with confidence scores.

 ## 🎯 Features